Jeep Liberty Insurance Rates

 Rates are averaged for all Jeep Liberty models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Buy the Cheapest Jeep Liberty Insurance
+How to Shop for the Right Jeep Liberty Insurance

-- You may be able to save approximately $110 per year simply by quoting early and online
+- You may be able to save up to $100 per year just by quoting online well ahead of the renewal date

 As you can see from some of the information we’ve gone over to this point, you have more information to answer the question, “Are Jeep Libertys expensive to insure?”
 Still, the best way to find insurance for a Jeep Liberty is by using our free comparison tool below.